Social media and content marketing are key marketing channels that allow you to increase awareness of your brand and attract more customers.

 StoryChief also offers a single user plan ideal for bloggers and content creators.
 However, they can only grant you this option on a case-to-case basis.
 Therefore, you must reach out to them and ask if they can offer you the plan.

-As the lowest plan in the list, the Team plan of StoryChief costs $120 per month ($90/month paid annually).
+As the lowest plan in the list, the Team plan of StoryChief costs $120/month paid quarterly, or $90/month paid annually.
 This should be good enough for your team if you’re perfectly fine with the core features discussed above.

 There are limits for this plan which include the following: